If you have any questions, concerns or comments about this section of our website, please contact email@example.com.

 The Academic Learning Centre offers a variety of tutoring sessions to support your academic success at the University of Manitoba.

 Peer writing tutors

-The tutors can help you with the following academic tasks:
+The tutors can help you

 Study skills tutors

 Our study skills tutors can help you become a more successful student.
 They can teach you how to organize your time better, study for exams more efficiently, take effective notes, and improve your memory and concentration.
 These one-to-one sessions are free to all University of Manitoba students.
 To see an academic skills tutor check our Migizii Agamik schedule in WCOnline